Pap of Glencoe, ArgyllGuest Rating

 - Stair Gate

 Bed linen and towels are INCLUDED.
 Electricity is payable by meter reading at the end of your stay.
 Heating is by electric central heating and wood-burning stove (1 basket of logs INCLUDED).
-WiFi is INCLUDED (subject to a fair usage policy).
+WiFi is INCLUDED.
 Sorry, pets are not accepted.
 No smoking.

 The weekly guide prices for this property are shown below.
 Use the availability & book sidebar on the right to select your holiday or calculate short break rates (where available).